 If you want some advice, here it goes: You can take your chances with heads, with hindquarters, bites, even with temperament, but NEVER use bad shoulders in your breeding program.
-In few generations you can destroy all your years of hard work breeding dogs.
+In a few generations, you can destroy all your years of hard work breeding dogs.

 The line touches the withers and elbows at the same time.
 It is what the standard means: “when viewed from the side with the forelegs vertical, the elbow is directly below the highest point of the shoulder blade”.
 Much easier, right?
 What else are you able to see on this girl?
 Can you see her long neck and short back?
 Any clue why her neck is long and her back is short?
 BECAUSE SHE HAS PERFECT SHOULDER ANGULATION!
 Because her elbows are under the highest point of her shoulder blade.
 It is exactly what the standard asks for!

-But did you remember when I said bad shoulders will limit dogs movement?
-Why it happens?
+But did you remember when I said bad shoulders will limit dogs’ movement?
+Why did it happen?
 Look at the pictures once again:

-This time, I traced a line from the withers across to the point where it meets the upper arm and keep a linegoing straight to the ground.
+This time, I traced a line from the withers across to the point where it meets the upper arm and keeps a line going straight to the ground.
 This line is exactly where they will put their foreleg when they are moving.
 It is the famous REACH!
-There is no way the leg can go ahead past that point, and it’s not because they don’t want to move, don’t have attitude or is not being shown by a professional handler, it is because THEY CAN’T GO OVER THAT POINT.
+There is no way the leg can go ahead past that point, and it’s not because they don’t want to move, don’t have the attitude or is not being shown by a professional handler, it is because THEY CAN’T GO OVER THAT POINT.
 Their anatomy doesn’t allow them to do that.

 This is a Brazilian dog bred by one of my good friends – CH Good Advice Total Eclipse, aka Jordan.